luke-r-mills/luke-r-mills.github.io/_posts/2023-04-03-analysing-a-dirt-cheap-router_part_2.md

 ![upnp_bugs.png]({{site.baseurl}}/assets/images/analysing_a_dirt_cheap_router_part_2/upnp_bugs.png)

-# Honourable Mention - Possible NTP Config Bug
+# Honourable Mentions

+This section is dedicated to the bugs that I haven't been able to prove, but are interesting enough to mention.

+## NTP_SRV Stack-based Buffer Overflow

 I haven't been able to test that this bug is useful/works, as I believe the router checks that it has an internet connection before it sends any NTP requests (which I do not want to provide it with!).
 I've been able to get it to call the `ntp_update` function, but never the actual function that sends the request and handles the response.

-## NTP_SRV Stack-based Buffer Overflow

 In the config, you can provide up to three possible NTP servers that the router can use to update its time.
 In the config, these are separated by '*', like so: `addr1.com*addr2.com*addr3.com`.
 The code that reads these addresses from the config is seen below: